open-feature/flagd/docs/reference/specifications/providers.md

 This allows for static properties defined in flagd to be added to in-process evaluations.
 If only a subset of the sync-metadata response is desired to be injected into the evaluation context, you can use the define a mapping function with the `contextEnricher` option.

-### Provider Metadata
+### In-Process Mode Provider Metadata

 The provider metadata includes the top-level metadata property in the [flag definition](../flag-definitions.md).